 After the practical, you will have to write a report describing the fundamental motivation behind the experiment, the experiment itself, the data analysis and the results you obtained.
 You can write this report together, so only one report must be submitted per experiment.

 The reports have to be handed in to the tutor within TWO WEEKS after doing the experiment.
 The tutor will then check your report, and if necessary, you will be asked to correct it according to their comments within ONE WEEK.
 The tutors will notify the organisers of the practical of your successful completion of the experiment and reports.
 All your reports need to be accepted before you can get the credits for this course.

 The reports of the experiments should contain a description of the scientific background and the aim of the experiment, the experimental set-up, the experimental procedure and the results of your data evaluation with a discussion of the errors.
 Copy-and-paste from some internet sites is not an appropriate scientific literature research method and will not be accepted.
 The same holds for material copied from reports of other groups.
+Al tools may be used for information collection but not to wite the report for you.

 If you fail to show up, are not prepared appropriately, fail to submit a report that can be accepted by the tutor, or if the revised report is still not accepted by the tutor, you will have to do an additional experiment at the end of the semester to fulfil the requirements for getting the credit points.
-There is only one date to do a further experiment, and should you fail this one as well, you will not pass the lecture Measurement Techniques.
+There is only one date to do a further experiment, and should you fail this one as well, you will not pass the lecture Measurement Techniques / Space Lab 1.